apnex/labops/README.md

 ## What is it
 labops.sh is a collection of bootstrap scripts organised to provide simple automation of multi-tier microservices applications for demo purposes.

 The created VMs are designed to be fully self-assembling, building upon each layer to the next, resulting in a fully functioning single-node Kubernetes cluster.
-From here, a fully working web application can be deployed via the in-built catalogue.

-Simple
+It is designed to be:

+**Simple**
 - Clear and minimal entrypoints to start, fewest steps to known good

-Modular
+**Modular**
 - Multiple components with clear and simple functions that built upon each other

-Serviceable
+**Serviceable**
 - Can easily be modified or extended, no logic hidden or embedded in hard to find places

-Portable
+**Portable**
 - Designed with minimal or no external dependencies so it can be run on on virtualised public or private cloud environment

+After provisioning the VM, a fully working web application can be deployed via the in-built catalogue.

 ## TLDR;